-10. Our mission is to reach the 85% in the Kansas City metropolitan area who do not go to church.
+1. Our mission is to reach the 85% in the Kansas City metropolitan area who do not go to church.

 As far as we can tell, 85% of our community is lost.
 Because of this, the North American Mission Board of the Southern Baptist Convention has deemed Kansas City as a “Send City.”
 More dollars and resources for church planting and evangelism are being allocated here and other key cities in the United States more than any other region.
-So for me, the answer to any church’s question of “Should we keep our denomination in our name?” is simple.
+So for me, the answer to any church’s question of “Should we keep our denomination in our church name?” is simple.
 It depends on your demographics.
 If you are in a region of the deep South where the majority of the population attends some church, then having a denominational name might actually help you to grow!
 There are a lot of church people looking for a church like the one they grew up in.
 Yet if your predominate mission field is comprised of the unchurched – like Kansas City’s 85% – then your denominational name can actually be problematic.
 Denominational names were a positive back when the church was speaking to Christians who were looking for a church.
 But when we are talking about reaching those in a post-Christian era, it can either be a neutral thing at best or it can be a very big barrier at worse.

 According to a recent survey, churches with a denominational reference in their name (vs. none) are:

-· Three times more likely to be perceived as “formal.”
+- Three times more likely to be perceived as “formal.”

-· Three times more likely to be perceived as “old-fashioned.”
+- Three times more likely to be perceived as “old-fashioned.”

-· Almost three times more likely to be perceived as “structured and rigid.”
+- Almost three times more likely to be perceived as “structured and rigid.”

 - The same study showed that the unchurched believe that a church with a denomination in their name would be less welcoming to visitors.

 Thom Rainer, President of LifeWay Resources for the Southern Baptist Convention, recently conducted a survey to ask people “What comes to your mind when you hear the word “Baptist”?
 The top responses are as follows:

-4.)
-John the Baptist
+- John the Baptist

-11.)
-Sound theologically
+- Sound theologically

 - Suits and ties

 Here are some responses that just missed the top 15: fighting, inerrancy, business meetings, men only, eternal security, Sunday school, Republican, religious liberty, pre-millennial, choirs, no alcohol, no dancing, and altar calls.
 Not all of those things are bad, but taken together collectively, it’s a perception that we don’t want to project.

 So we have to determine our target audience.
-If we determine that our mission is to reach more Baptists, then we need to keep Baptist in the name.
-If our mission is the reach the 85%, then we need to rethink whether or not we should have “Baptist” in the name.
+If we determine that our mission is to reach more Baptists, then we need to keep Baptist in the church name.
+If our mission is the reach the 85%, then we need to rethink whether or not we should have “Baptist” in the church name.

-9. Many folks are unlikely to visit a Baptist church if they did not “grow up Baptist.”
+2. Many folks are unlikely to visit a Baptist church if they did not “grow up Baptist.”